yieldbot/adi/README.md

 ;;=> .... datomic results ...
 ```

-At a more primitive level, insert! relys on 'emit-datoms' to generate data.
+At a more primitive level, `insert!` relys on `emit-datoms` to generate data.
 There are different flags set for generating data for insertion as opposed to updating.

 ```clojure
 (use '[adi.emit.datoms :only [emit-datoms-insert]]